-- the remuneration and incentive model is properly linked to the achievement of access gates aimed at measuring the Bank's capital in relation to the risk inherent in the assets held (Total Capital Ratio) and its liquidity risk profile (Liquidity Coverage Ratio); - all forms of remuneration comply with the Company's objectives and values, including sustainable finance, internal fairness, consistency, propriety, meritocracy and performance.
-Environmental, risk and governance (ESG) factors are considered and observed; - > Balanced Scorecards ensure the transparency of information by providing a target record, including a detailed description of the same, any notes and comments, the calculation criteria applicable and the assignment criteria.
-They also specify the control and approval owner; - > remuneration plans are consistent with the remuneration policies approved by the General Shareholders' Meeting and the overall amount of remuneration (ratio of the variable to fixed component) was found to be compliant with established parameters; - > the malus and claw-back mechanisms were duly incorporated in the Policies; - > the self-assessment process aimed at identifying "Key Personnel" was defined and properly implemented; - > the corporate functions, including control functions, involved in the remuneration process showed an effective level of integration and understanding of their tasks; - the disclosure and reporting obligations established by Bank of Italy regulations have been fulfilled; - > the regulatory framework is adequate to ensure sound and prudent management.
+- > the remuneration and incentive model is linked to the achievement of access gates aimed at measuring the Bank's capital in relation to the risk inherent in the assets held (Total Capital Ratio) and its liquidity risk profile (Liquidity Coverage Ratio); - all forms of remuneration comply with the Company's objectives and values, including sustainable finance, internal fairness, consistency, propriety, meritocracy and performance.
+Environmental, risk and governance (ESG) factors are considered and observed; - > Balanced Scorecards (BSCs) ensure the transparency of information by providing a target record, including a detailed description of the same, the calculation criteria applicable, the assignment criteria any notes and comments.
+They also specify the control and approval owner; - > remuneration plans are consistent with the remuneration policies approved by the General Shareholders' Meeting on 19 April 2023 and the overall amount of remuneration (ratio of the variable to fixed component) was found to be compliant with established parameters; - the recurring and non-recurring remuneration of Financial Advisors was properly calculated and the control measures in place are robust; - > the malus and claw-back mechanisms were duly applied and no cases of procedure activation were identified in 2023; - > the self-assessment process aimed at identifying Key Personnel was defined and properly implemented: - the corporate functions, including control functions, involved in the remuneration process showed an effective level of integration and understanding of their tasks; - > the disclosure and reporting obligations established by Bank of Italy regulations have been fulfilled: - > the regulatory framework is adequate to ensure sound and prudent management; - > the subsidiaries analysed, namely BG Fund Management Luxembourg, BG Suisse, Generfid and BG Valeur, adopt the Parent Company's Remuneration Policies in accordance with local legislation.